SameplayerDE/HxGLTF/README.md

 # HxGLTF
-Load glTF files for monogame
+Load glTF files in a class structure to use in code